abstractmachines/r-stats-probability/README.md

 t.test(h,p, var.equal = FALSE)
 ```

+> Paired data:

+For matching "paired data," what that really means is sampling the same _thing_,
+but in different ways.
+So instead of the "two objects" or "two samples" usually
+discussed in two-sample hypothesis testing, we have two samples of the same thing.

+Equations for most "2 sample" problems involve independent sets of data, but in
+paired testing, e.g. duplicate of same "object", there's dependence,
+so we use different equations generally called "paired t testing."

 - Paired t test: See R code, and also,

 The t-statistic for a paired t-test is $t = \dfrac{\overline{d}}{Sd/\sqrt{n}}$ where $\overline{d}$ is the differences mean, $Sd$ is the differences std deviation.